 This course is a survey of mathematical analysis techniques not involving calculus.
 Concepts will be introduced using a modeling approach.
 Topics include systems of linear equations and inequalities, matrix operations, and linear programming.
 Financial math, sets, probability, and statistics are also studied.
-Prerequisite: MAT 201 or permission of instructor.
-3 credits.
+(3 credits)